-Famelab is an exciting competition to pitch your research.
-The format is similar to talent shows on TV.
+Famelab is a training in presenting your research for a lay audience and an exciting competition to pitch your research.
+The training focuses on presenting your research in a common language understandable to a non-scientific audience, e.g. by using analogues and props.
+The format of the competition is similar to talent shows on TV.
 Contestants have just three minutes to charm the audience and jury with clear scientific content, without use of audiovisual presentations.
 Presentations are judged on three criteria: Content, Clarity and Charisma.
-FameLab® is a registered trade mark of Cheltenham Festivals.
-It is organized by the British Council.

-The Famelab competition is organized in regional heats for a limited number of contestants, and Dutch and international finals.
-The AMC Graduate School organizes an AMC pre-heat for AMC PhD candidates.
+The Famelab competition is organized in regional heats for a limited number of contestants, and Dutch and national finals.
+The AMC Graduate School organizes a training and pre-heat for Amsterdam UMC PhD candidates.
 Participants get a training in science communication from experts of the Internal and External Communication AMC.
-The AMC pre-heat is also the selection for the Amsterdam heat.
+The training is an excellent preparation for the exposé prior to the defense ceremony.
+The Amsterdam UMC pre-heat is also the selection for the Amsterdam heat.
 Preparing a pitch as a home assignment is part of the training.

-Training: All AMC applicants will get a training in science communication and receive feedback on their pitches prior to the AMC pre-heat.
+Training: All Amsteram UMC applicants will get a training in science communication and receive feedback on their pitches prior to the pre-heat.
 The training will be given by AMC Internal and External Communication.
-Two training sessions will be organized, with max 8 participants per session.

 The course is given in English.